-New breast cancer screening guidelines releasedNovember 21st, 2011 in Cancer /
+New breast cancer screening guidelines releasedNovember 21, 2011 in Medicine & Health / Cancer

 New breast cancer screening guidelines for women at average risk of breast cancer, published in CMAJ (Canadian Medical Association Journal), recommend no routine mammography screening for women aged 40-49 and extend the screening interval from every 2 years, which is current clinical practice, to every 2 to 3 years for women aged 50-74.
 The guidelines also recommend against routine clinical breast exam and breast self-examination in asymptomatic women.